UnicornoftheSea99/Choreographing-Complexity/index.md

 Since by restricting DC with these requirements we can convert it to a HC, it must also be NP-Complete.

 ### Dance Choreography k (DCk)
+In order to transition from a decision problem to an optimization problem, we must introduce the concept of distinctness by introducing a variable k to the Instance. k must be contained in the set of natural numbers, including 0.
+To the question, we include the added restriction that the number of distinct elements f-1 through f-n must be greater than or equal to the value of k.

+The problem does not change substantially to the point where it isn’t clearly restrictable to DC.
+Do this and set k to 0.
+Since DCk is transformable to DC and DC can be transformed into a Hamiltonian Circuit, which is NP-Complete, DCk is also NP-Complete.

 ## Optimization Problems